-When it comes to seating at bars, ADA is very specific that bar seating is to be calculated separately from table seating.
+ADA specifically requires bar seating to be calculated separately from table seating.

-Even though we have proper accommodations at tables, bars are yet a different type of surface.
-The ADA code feels that we can’t discriminate against those who are handicapped by isolating them at a table, when we have people who are enjoying the experience of sitting at the bar itself.
+Even though we have proper accommodations at tables, bars are a different type of surface.
+The ADA code doesn’t allow discrimination against the handicapped by isolating them at a table.
+They need to have the same enjoyment as people seated at the bar.

-The ADA Code requires that bar surfaces are calculated similar to the table surfaces, in that we have a minimum of one accommodation and a maximum of five percent.
+The ADA Code requires bar surfaces to be calculated similar to the table surfaces.
+This requires a minimum of one accommodation and a maximum of five percent.

-As we see in the subject layout, there is a total of three bars: one has 12 seats, one has five seats and the other has seven – that’s a total of 24 seats.
-According to the calculation, that still only equates to one ADA accommodation.
+As the subject layout indicates, there are three bars.
+One bar has 12 seats, one has five and the other seven (24 total seats).
+According to the calculation, that equates to one ADA accommodation.

 WHEN IN DOUBT, BE GENEROUS

-When I laid-out the seating for the subject bar (club), I have one ADA seat designated for the L-shaped bar.
-Now you say, ‘what if two people come in in a wheelchair – now what do you do?’
+When I laid-out the seating for the subject bar (club), I designated one ADA accommodation for the L-shaped bar.
+What happens if two patrons enter in wheelchairs?
 A thoughtful bar owner would have one extra provision, even though one is only required.
 In today’s litigious society someone’s going to say: ‘why didn’t you have two?
 Look at the size of this place – you have three bars.’

-- ADA is a federal statute – as I mentioned before – and these cases are tried in Federal Courts by federal judges;
+- ADA is a federal statute.
+As mentioned earlier, these cases are tried by federal judges.

-- Most juries are sympathetic to ADA discrimination lawsuits;
+- Most juries are sympathetic to ADA lawsuits.

-- Due to the above, bar owners and their architects have no chance of winning these cases.
+- Due to the above, bar owners and their architects have no chance of winning.

-DISCLAIMER: The above video and description contains affiliate links, which means that if you click on one of the product links, I’ll receive a small commission.
+DISCLAIMER: The above video and description contains affiliate links.
+This means I’ll receive a small commission if you click on one of the product links.
 This helps support the channel and allows us to continue to make videos like this.
 Thank you for the support!